TUB-ModernCodingTheorie/Project_SS15/bin/README.md

+# Readme

-This folder is where we put the binaries according to gnunix1 code.
+* A private folder contains the binaries
+* In this folder are the MATLAB function that test the arguments and call the binary